starwarsgeek1138/smt-pod/index.md

 <hr>
 <div><p class="socmedia">follow <a href="http://www.twitter.com/smt_pod" target="_blank"><img height="30px" width="30px" alt="twitter; credit: freepik" src="../images/twitter.png"/></a></p></div>
 # Latest News
+**April 28, 2022** : It's a wrap on Season 1!
+Thanks for listening.
+Remember see the list of podcasts, release dates, and supplemental materials at our [Episodes](episodes) page.
+You can also check out the [featured music page](music) for more information about composers, performers, and artists featured in the podcast.

 **January 13, 2022** : We've Launched!
 Check out your favorite podcast streaming app to listen to our first season, and tune in every Thursday for a new episode.
 To see the list of upcoming podcasts, release dates, and supplemental materials, check out our [Episodes](episodes) page!
 We also want to thank all of our music contributors - check out the [featured music page](music) for more information about original works featured in the podcast.

 **January 1, 2022** : **Happy New Year** We will be releasing podcasts every Thursday starting January 13.
 To see the list of upcoming podcasts and release dates, check out our [Episodes](episodes) page!